AFM-SPM/TopoStats/docs/contributing.md

 ```

 Currently there are hooks to remove trailing whitespace, check YAML configuration files and a few other common checks as
-well as hooks for `black` and `flake8`.
+well as hooks for `black` and `ruff`.
 If these fail then you will not be able to make a commit until they are
 fixed.
 The `black` hook will automatically format failed files so you can simply `git add` those and try committing
 straight away. `flake8` does not correct files automatically so the errors will need manually correcting.

+If you do not enable and resolve issues reported by `pre-commit` locally before making a pull request you will find the
+[`pre-commit.ci`](https://pre-commit.ci) GitHub Action will fail, preventing your Pull Request from being merged.
+You
+can shorten the feedback loop and speed up the resolution of errors by enabling `pre-commit` locally and resolving
+issues before making your commits.

 ### Typing